The good news: The rate of colorectal cancer has been falling steadily.

 Researchers who analyzed U.S. National Cancer Institute data found that the U.S. colon cancer rate fell 1 percent annually from 1975 to 2010.
 However, rates rose by 2 percent a year among those aged 20-34 and about .5 percent for those aged 35-49.

 The troublesome aspect of this development is that adults below age 50 are not covered by public health guidelines for colon cancer screening.
-Despite the rise in the colorectal cancer rate among young adults, the incidence rate is low and widespread screening would add significantly to U.S. national health expenditures with little benefit because this disease, although rising, is still rare in young people.
+Despite the rise in the colorectal cancer rate among young adults, the incidence rate is low.
+Widespread screening would add significantly to U.S. national health expenditures with little benefit because this disease, although rising, is still rare in young people.

 The use of colonoscopy has been rising among young adults, especially since 2000.
 About 5 percent have had one by the time they reach age 50.
 Increasing awareness of colon cancer symptoms and better measurement of family history have fueled the screening increase.